peter-amerkhanian/OLD-peter-amerkhanian.github.io/content/post/10-23-23-newtons-method/index.md

 Here's a good use-case for Newton's Method.
 I set up the algorithm with $x_0=0$ and a stopping condition that $|x_{n+1} - x_{n}| \leq 10^{-10}$.
-In just 10 steps I have the answer:
+I quickly converge at an answer:

 ```python